Felix Borowski: Life and career

-In 1896, Borowski moved to the USA to become Director of the Chicago Musical College.
-His connection with this musical college continued until 1925 when he resigned to devote himself to private teaching and to composition.
-During his working life in the U.S.A. he was a composer, teacher, and newspaper critic in Chicago.
-He was the programme annotator for the Chicago Symphony Orchestra from 1908-1956, and the CSO holds a collection of his original compositions as well as arrangements by him of the works of others.
+In 1897, Borowski moved to the USA to become Director of the Chicago Musical College.
+During his working life in America he was a composer, teacher, and newspaper critic in Chicago.
+One of his pupils at the school was Gena Branscombe.
+He became president of the college from 1916–25.
+In 1937 he moved to Northwestern University, first as special lecturer in history and form, then as professor of musicology until 1942.
+He was the program annotator for the Chicago Symphony Orchestra from 1908-1956, and the CSO holds a collection of his original compositions as well as his arrangements of the works of other composers.
 In 1917, he was elected as an honorary member of Phi Mu Alpha Sinfonia music fraternity.

+Borowski had two wives.
+He first married a former violin student, Edith Frances Grant of Aberdeen, Scotland in 1897, The couple had two children, named Olga and Leopold.
+Borowski and Grant remained together until Grant died in 1916.
+Borowski later married another violin student of his, Elsa Kanne of Peoria, in 1920.
+They lived happily in Chicago until Felix Borowski's death on Sept.
+6, 1956.